 Ticket to Read®

-December 10, 2015, President Barack Obama signed the Every Student Succeeds Act (ESSA), which replaced the No Child Left Behind Act and reauthorized the 50-year-old Elementary and Secondary Education Act (ESEA), the nation’s
+The Every Student Succeeds Act (ESSA) replaced the No Child Left Behind Act and reauthorized the 50-year-old Elementary and Secondary Education Act (ESEA), the nation’s national education

 ESSA, to help distill this information.